 Encryption & Security

-Unfortunately there are a handful of features that are limited to paid users, such as ProtonVPN’s Secure Core servers or servers optimized for use with Tor.
-Thankfully these are added extras rather than basic privacy tools, so not having access to them doesn’t mean you’re putting your confidential data at risk.
-By far the most secure free provider we’ve seen.
+Unfortunately, there are a handful of features that are limited to paid users, such as ProtonVPN’s Secure Core servers or servers optimized for use with Tor.
+Nevertheless, it’s by far the most secure free provider we’ve seen.

 - OpenVPN (TCP/UDP)